foglar/dotfiles/README.md

 - [x] NVChad should be installed before sync -> add it into other script
 - [x] sudo
 - [ ] pick from 4 categories **minimal.lst basic.lst full.lst** or **custom.lst** (pick for each category)
-- [ ] fix nvim/NVChad config to load in new NVChad environment
+- [x] fix nvim/NVChad config to load in new NVChad environment
 - [ ] wallpapers are big, load them only if user agreed so
+- [ ] ask if user wants to run script

 ## Credits